7 Things to do during a week in Nepal

 Traveling to a place for only a week does not have to mean missing out on great adventures and exciting places.
 You can have the best adventures and memories in Nepal even within a week.
 With proper planning, you can achieve having crossed many things off your bucket list in Nepal.

 Being the main attraction of Nepal, you have to give yourself a chance to visit the Everest Base Camp.
 Worried you won’t be able to visit the Everest Base Camp within your 7 days time?
 With the Everest Helicopter tour, you can cross this off your bucket list on the first day.

-Apart from the base camp tour, fishing is also a popular activity in Nepal these days.
+Apart from the base camp tour and checking out the Khumbu Ice Fall, fishing is also a popular activity in Nepal these days.
 You can get to enjoy fishing in various rivers in Nepal like Karnali, Betrawati, Koshi, and Trishuli.
 While you’re at it, you can enjoy rafting in the Trishuli river.

 Visiting the country rich in beauty and cultural diversity, you can not exclude the cultural tour of the country.
 Visiting the major cultural heritage sites listed under UNESCO in Nepal is a great way to kick start your week in Nepal.